pyslm.analysis Package

 getIntraLayerGeometryJumpLength(layer)

-Returns the intra-layer geometry jump length across the Layer
+Returns the intra-layer geometry jump length across the entire Layer

 getLayerGeomTotalJumps(layerGeom)

-Returns the number of jumps across a LayerGeometry.
+Returns the total number of scan jumps across a LayerGeometry.

 getLayerGeometryJumpDistance(layerGeom)